 How to ace your Christmas lunch

 Worried about your turkey timings?
 Pondering over your potatoes?
 Here's 12 tips to help you nail it on the day, courtesy of The Hind's Head's Michelin-starred head chef Pete Grey.

 If Christmas lunch has your reaching for the sherry in sheer panic, then help is at hand.
 It is after all just a pimped up roast dinner and according to the Hind’s Head’s Head Chef Pete Grey, organisation and time is key.
 Stand down, you won’t need a kitchen that looks like a science lab.

 Pete has worked for Heston Blumenthal’s Michelin star pub for nearly six years – and was appointed Head Chef in November 2o17.
 He’s a good northern boy, growing up near Wakefield, has worked for Tom Kitchin and Adam Simmonds, loves a cookery book and is just one of life’s top blokes.

 Here are his top tips for producing the killer Christmas roast.
 So here you go, tidings of great joy for anyone who hankers after perfect roasties and can’t be bothered to wrestle for hours with a turkey.

 HIND’S HEAD TIPS FOR THE PERFECT XMAS DINNER

-- Start 3 days before.
+- Start prep before Christmas Day.
 People are too ambitious, and there’s simply not enough time to do all the prep for a big Christmas lunch, while sipping fizz and all the other distractions of the day.
 Source your turkey (local farmers are best), know what you’re serving with it and make a shopping list.
 To reduce cooking time, ask your butcher to debone the turkey – keep the bones for the gravy.

 - You don’t have to do this, but at The Hind’s Head we brine our turkey to add flavour and moisture.
 You can do the same by submerging your bird in a clean container with water and 10% salt, then throw garlic, rosemary and thyme.
 Pop a lie on it and leave for at least 6 hours later (or overnight), then rinse the meat and wash in fresh water, before leaving it open to dry in the fridge.